Táhirih: As a Bábí (1844–1848)

 While in Karbala in Iraq, Táhirih continued teaching her new faith.
 After some of the Shiʻa clergy complained, the government moved her to Baghdad, where she resided at the home of the mufti of Baghdad, Shaykh Mahmud Alusi, who was impressed by her devotion and intellect.
 Táhirih was stoned as she left for Baghdad.
 There she started giving public statements teaching the new faith, and challenging and debating issues with the Shiʻa clergy.
 Táhirih's behaviour was regarded as unbecoming of a woman especially because of her family background and she was received negatively by the clergy.
 Despite this, many women admired her lessons and she gained a great number of women followers.
 At some point the authorities in Baghdad argued with the governor that since Táhirih was Persian she should instead be arguing her case in Iran, and in 1847, on instructions from the Ottoman authorities she, along with a number other Bábís, was deported to the Persian border.
-A reason may have been her increasing note of innovation in religious matters – in his early teachings, the Báb stressed the necessity for his followers to observe the Islamic Sharia, even to perform acts of supererogatory piety.
-However, his claim as being the Bāb, i.e. the authority direct from God, threatened to conflict with this more conservative position.
-Táhirih seems to have been particularly conscious of this and to have linked the concept of the Bāb's overriding authority in religious matters with ideas originating in Shaykhism.
-Táhirih seems to have made this link before the Bāb himself but she received letters supporting her approach soon.
+A reason may have been her increasing note of innovation in religious matters – in his early teachings, the Báb stressed the necessity for his followers to observe the Islamic Sharia, even to perform acts of supererogatory piety.Táhirih seems to have made this link before the Bāb himself but she received letters supporting her approach soon.